petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/applying-styles-to-fragments.md

-# Applying Styles to fragments
+# Applying Styles to Fragments

 When you add a fragment to a page, you can use the sidebar menu to configure the fragment, including [the *Styles* configuration tab](../../creating-pages/page-fragments-and-widgets/using-fragments/configuring-fragments.md#styles).